Compiled by the Road Trip Alberta team

 Take Tea at the Prince of Wales Hotel (Waterton)

 Take in a traditional High Tea experience at the iconic Prince of Wales Hotel in Waterton Lakes National Park.
-The hot tea is perfectly paired with petite finger sandwiches and a stunning view of Upper Waterton Lake.
+Enjoying this hot tea is one of the hottest things to do in Waterton, and is perfectly paired with petite finger sandwiches and a stunning view of Upper Waterton Lake.

 And if you do plan to make a drive along the incredible Icefields Parkway, we also have a detailed guide on where to stop along the way from Banff to Jasper (or vice versa)!